-ORC is a sophisticated method of theft that involves professional thieves working as an organized group to steal large amounts of inventory.
+By definition, ORC is a sophisticated method of theft that involves professional thieves working as an organized group to steal large amounts of inventory.
 From in-store thefts to cargo hijacking, ORC activities are reportedly growing more brazen and violent, putting the safety of customers and employees in jeopardy.

 Pushout theft, which involves filling a shopping cart with merchandise and then leaving the store without paying, is an attack on retailers’ revenue and margins and fueled largely by ORC groups and opportunistic shoplifters.